tpayne/terraform-examples/README.md

   * Goto a temporary directory and create a project directory
   * Clone the repo

-Then, run the following...

-	cd project/terraform-examples
-	./get-started.sh
-	cd samples/Azure/loose
-	terraform init && terraform plan && terraform apply -auto-approve

-You can delete all the resources using `terraform destroy -auto-approve`

 To run these tutorials, you must have ensured the following...

 * You have access to a Azure account as an admin or owner